 Paralysis, blindness, or hearing loss may also occur.

 Although Canavan disease may occur in any ethnic group, it is more frequent among Ashkenazi Jews from eastern Poland, Lithuania, and western Russia and among Saudi Arabians.

 Clinical findings leading up to the diagnosis would include:

 - Physical findings include the triad of hypotonia (low muscle tone), macrocephaly (abnormally large head), and head lag in an infant aged three to five months of age or older.

 - CT and MRI abnormalities of the cerebral white matter (relatively spared cerebellum and brain stem white matter).

 - Urine gas chromatography-mass spectrometry (GC-MS) finding of elevated N-acetylaspartic acid (NAA).

-The test to confirm diagnosis is a full gene sequence analysis of ASPA.
+The test to confirm the diagnosis is a full gene sequence analysis of ASPA.
 Gross deletion/duplication analysis of the entire ASPA gene is performed to detect known and potential novel gross deletions.

-Canavan disease causes brain tissue atrophy cystic cavities resulting in enlargement of the brain and head size.
+Canavan disease causes brain tissue atrophy and cystic cavities resulting in enlargement of the brain and head size.
 There is no cure, nor is there a standard course of treatment.
 Treatment is symptomatic and supportive.
 The prognosis for Canavan disease is poor.
 Death usually occurs before age 4.